-The 2021 Annual General Meeting of Shareholders
+The 2022 Annual General Meeting of Shareholders

-In 2021, the Annual General Meeting (AGM) of shareholders was held on 5 April 2021 at 10:00 hrs. only through Electronic Media (E-AGM), in accordance with criteria specified in related laws and regulations at Asian Insulators Public Company Limited 5th floor, 254 Seri Thai Road, Kannayaow, Bangkok.
+In 2022, the Annual General Meeting (AGM) of shareholders was held on 5 April 2022 at 10:00 hrs. only through Electronic Media (E-AGM), in accordance with criteria specified in related laws and regulations at Asian Insulators Public Company Limited 5th floor, 254 Seri Thai Road, Kannayaow, Bangkok.
 As the AGM was held during the COVID-19 pandemic, the Company is aware of and cares about the health of the shareholders and has a lot of participants in organizing the meeting.
 To prevent and reduce the risks from the spread of COVID-19, the Board of Directors has determined that the meeting is held via E-AGM only.

-There were 6 out of 7 directors attending the meeting because Mr. Kaweephong Hirankasi, who was an independent director and Chairman of the Audit Committee has submitted a letter of resignation from being a director of the Company in every position on 2nd April 2021, and there were 14 shareholders attended the meeting in person and 31 attended the meeting by proxy, totaling 45.
-The total number of shares 4,049,396,250 shares, representing 77.39% of the total number of ordinary shares with voting rights of 5,232,291,928 shares.
+There were 6 out of 6 directors attending the meeting and there were 2 shareholders attended the e-meeting by themselves and 25 attended the meeting by proxy, totaling 27.
+The total number of shares 942,151,493 shares, representing 72.03% of the total number of ordinary shares with voting rights of 1,308,072,982 shares.
 The Company has complied with the best practices according to the AGM Checklist of the Thai Investors Association. and in accordance with the principles of good corporate governance as follows: